FraMan97/kairos/README.md

 * **Complete Anonymity via Tor**: All network communication, including peer discovery with bootstrap servers and direct P2P file transfers, is routed through the Tor network.
 Clients and servers operate as .onion hidden services, ensuring no real IP addresses are ever exposed or logged.

-* **Time-Lock Release Mechanism**: Users must specify a release_time (e.g., 2025-12-01T15:00:00Z) when uploading a file.
-Peer nodes storing the file's data will refuse to serve any chunks until the current system time is past this specified release date.
+* **Time-Lock Release Mechanism**: Users must specify a release-time flag (e.g., 2025-12-01T15:00:00Z) when uploading a file.
+Unlike traditional systems that rely on server trust, Kairos uses Drand time-lock encryption.
+The block's decryption keys are cryptographically sealed against a future "round" of the Drand beacon network.
+This ensures that the content remains mathematically inaccessible to everyone (including the storage nodes) until the Drand network publishes the randomness for that specific time, guaranteeing a secure and trustless release.

 * **End-to-End File Encryption**: Before being fragmented, each block of the original file is individually encrypted using AES-GCM with a unique, randomly generated key.
 This ensures the file content remains completely unreadable to the peers storing it.